It's a question I get constantly 'What's the Rarest Baseball Card?"

-While immediate thoughts for many center on the T206 Honus Wagner card, we have the population data that shows the card isn't quite as rare as most people think (about 50-75 copies of the T206 Wagner are thought to exist).
+While immediate thoughts for many center on the T206 Honus Wagner card, the population data that shows the card isn't as rare as most people think (about 50-75 copies of the T206 Wagner are thought to exist).

 But there are quite a few cards with low 'graded' populations.
 And then the guesswork comes in to try and determine the existing 'ungraded' population.

 As an example, lets examine the 1914 Baltimore News Babe Ruth card, which is by most accounts, Ruth's rarest baseball card.

 PSA has graded three copies, SGC has graded 6, so we can probably safely assume there are less than 20 1914 Baltimore News Babe Ruth rookies out there.

 So, now we at the very least have a baseline for rarity.
 Is there anything out there with an existing population below 20 cards?
 Yes, there are many.

 But the issue arises from the fact that there are many oddball pre-war and pre-1900 sets where there are only 1 or 2 cards that have been graded.